 - What If’s…

-According to a teaching by Paula White about Ungodly Soul Ties, when there is a wound or an injury in your soul, there is a vulnerability which leaves an entrance to your soul that the enemy uses to create an ungodly soul tie.
+According to a teaching by Paula White about Ungodly Soul Ties, when there is a wound or an injury in your soul, there is a vulnerability that leaves an entrance to your soul, that the enemy uses to create an ungodly soul tie.

 However, Paula White says something poignant about the enemy having a gateway in our souls.
 A lot of us need to understand when it’s something like soul ties, spiritual warfare is written all over it.
-Ungodly Soul Ties is exactly what it says Ungodly, not of God, of the enemies devices and we must understand this.
-This war is beyond us, its a spiritual thing.
+Ungodly Soul Ties is exactly what it says, ungodly, not of God but of the enemy’s devices and we must understand this.
+This war is beyond us, it’s a spiritual thing.

-Next thing I’ve learned is that you have to forgive.
-Forgive the person and forgive yourself!–Free yourself!
+The next thing I’ve learned is that you have to forgive.
+Forgive the person and forgive yourself!
+Free yourself.

 I am definitely going to have some more insight when it comes to this in the coming months.
-I am still learning, and God is putting it in my heart to face my Soul Ties full frontal so I am nervously awaiting a breakthrough, but I know it will be great.
-I will be sure to keep you guys updated.
+I am still learning and God is putting it on my heart to face my soul ties full frontal so I am nervously awaiting a breakthrough, but I know it will be great.
+I will be sure to keep you updated.